awsdocs/amazon-rds-user-guide/doc_source/DBActivityStreams.configuring-auditing.md

 When you configure unified auditing for use with database activity streams, the following situations are possible:
 + Unified auditing isn't configured for your Oracle database\.

   In this case, create new policies with the `CREATE AUDIT POLICY` command, and then enable them with the `AUDIT POLICY` command\.
-The following example creates and enables a policy to monitor users with specific privileges and roles:
+The following example creates and enables a policy to monitor users with specific privileges and roles\.

   ```
   CREATE AUDIT POLICY table_pol